-Figure 4.10 Measured means of nitrate concentrations in the hydrological cycle in three loamy catchments and two sandy catchments included in the Agricultural Catchment Monitoring Programme.
-Stream values for the two sandy catchments are means, and data on the two individual stream outlets are given in brackets.
-For the three loamy catchments, mean, min. and max. values are given in brackets.
-The values are calculated as an annual mean for the period 2015/16-2019/20.
+Figure 4.10 Measured mean of nitrate concentrations in the hydrological cycle in three loamy catchments and two sandy catchments in the Agricultural Catchment Monitoring Programme.
+Stream values for the two sandy catchments are for the two individual stream outlet.
+The values are calculated as an annual mean for the period 2014/15-2018/19.

-In loamy catchments, the flow path is characterised by relatively rapidly responding water (from upper soil layers), whereas there is a larger proportion of slowly responding water (from deeper groundwater) in sandy catchments (Figure 4.10) (Blicher-Mathiesen et al., 2021).
+In loamy catchments, the flow path is characterised by relatively rapidly responding water (from upper soil layers), whereas there is a larger proportion of slowly responding water (from deeper groundwater) in sandy catchments.

-Figure 4.11 illustrates measurements of nitrate concentrations (mg NO3 l-1) in soil root zone water, upper oxic groundwater (1.5-5 m below ground level) and in streams.
+Figure 4.10 illustrates measurements of nitrate concentrations (mg NO3 l-1) in soil root zone water, upper oxic groundwater (1.5-5 m below ground level) and in streams.
 When water percolates from the root zone to the upper groundwater, denitrification processes take place.
 Thus, nitrate concentrations in the upper groundwater are lower than in the root zone water.
-When the water passes through the deeper aquifers, it will usually reach the deepest redox interface where the remaining nitrate will be removed by biological and geo-chemical reduction processes.
+When the water passes through the deeper aquifers, it will usually reach the redox cline where the remaining nitrate will be removed by biological and geo-chemical reduction processes.